What is EMI and How is it Calculated?

 | Higher Loan Amount | ₹40,00,000 | 8.5% | 20 Years | ₹34,713 |

-A lower interest rate can reduce EMI without increasing tenure, while a shorter tenure increases EMI but may reduce total interest cost over the life of the loan.
-Looking at both EMI and total outgo gives a clearer picture.
+A lower interest rate can reduce EMI without increasing tenure, while a shorter tenure increases EMI but may reduce total interest cost.

-Enter your own values in the calculator above and compare different combinations until you find a loan structure that matches your income, budget, and long-term repayment comfort.
-For faster payoff planning, also check the Home Loan Prepayment Calculator.
+Enter your own values in the calculator above and compare combinations until you find a loan structure that matches your income and comfort.

-Choosing between a fixed and floating home loan interest rate can change how stable your EMI feels over time.
-The right option depends on your budgeting comfort, interest rate outlook, and how much repayment flexibility you want during the loan period.
+Choosing between fixed and floating interest rate can change how stable your EMI feels over time.

-In a floating-rate home loan, the interest rate moves with market-linked benchmarks and lender revisions.
-This can change your EMI or tenure during the repayment period, especially in long-duration loans.
+In a floating-rate home loan, the interest rate moves with benchmark rates and lender revisions.

 Use these related calculators to check eligibility, compare affordability, and see how prepayments can reduce your total interest cost.